ptitJean/AS3FaceApi/README.md

 AS3 port of the face.com API

-Need as3crypto.swc & Crypto.swc( it will be soon go on one of them ).
+Need as3crypto.swc if you want use OAuth( for Twitter auth ).

 ### Usage ###